jupyter-server/jupyter_server/docs/source/other/full-config.rst

 KernelManager.shutdown_wait_time : Float
     Default: ``5.0``

     Time to wait for a kernel to terminate before killing it, in seconds.
+When a shutdown request is initiated, the kernel will be immediately sent an interrupt (SIGINT), followedby a shutdown_request message, after 1/2 of `shutdown_wait_time`it will be sent a terminate (SIGTERM) request, and finally at the end of `shutdown_wait_time` will be killed (SIGKILL). terminate and kill may be equivalent on windows.
+Note that this value can beoverridden by the in-use kernel provisioner since shutdown times mayvary by provisioned environment.

 KernelManager.stdin_port : Int
     Default: ``0``